wiremock/wiremock/docs-v2/_docs/https.md

 @Rule
 public WireMockRule wireMockRule = new WireMockRule(wireMockConfig()
     .httpsPort(8443)
-    .keystorePath("/path/to/keystore.jks")
-    .keystorePassword("verysecret")); // Defaults to "password" if omitted
+    .keystorePath("/path/to/keystore.jks") // Either a path to a file or a resource on the classpath .keystorePassword("verysecret") // The password used to access the keystore.
+Defaults to "password" if omitted .keyManagerPassword("verysecret")); // The password used to access individual keys in the keystore.
+Defaults to "password" if omitted
 ```

 The keystore type defaults to JKS, but this can be changed if you're using another keystore format e.g. Bouncycastle's BKS with Android: